 The healthcare sector was targeted by hackers at a time when it was more vulnerable than it has been in decades.
 There have been many attempts by hackers to compromise the COVID-19 vaccination.

-There have been many reports of assaults on vaccination databases, including at Pfizer, BioNTech, and the European Medicines Agency.
-Due to ransomware attacks, the healthcare industry in the United States has grown much more aware of its cybersecurity architecture.
+There have been many reports of assaults on vaccination databases, including at Pfizer, BioNTech, and the European Medicine Agencies.
+Ransomware attacks have increased healthcare provider awareness of cybersecurity architecture in the United States.

-Carbon Black, a cybersecurity firm, revealed that in 2020, its healthcare clients were the target of 239.4 million potential cyberattacks.
-According to their research on cyber healthcare security, “In 2020, there will be a mean of 816 targeted assaults per endpoint, a rise of 9,851% over 2019.”
+VMware Carbon Black, a cybersecurity firm, revealed that in 2020, its healthcare clients were the target of 239.4 million potential cyberattacks.

-Among the new developments and latest healthcare technology trends, cybersecurity and data protection stand out as the most closely watched.
+Among the different types of healthcare software, cybersecurity and data protection software stand out as the most closely watched.
 After a slew of assaults and data thefts in the healthcare industry, it’s clear that spending more on data security is essential.

-A growing digital healthcare business naturally needs a security architecture to safeguard patient data and other sensitive information.
-This bodes well for the cybersecurity industry in 2022, as a growing number of healthcare facilities are anticipated to hire outside help.
+A growing digital healthcare business naturally needs a secure architecture to safeguard patient data and other sensitive information.
+This bodes well for the cybersecurity industry in healthcare, as a growing number of healthcare facilities are anticipated to hire outside help.

 1.4 Telehealth